fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/PointRend: Image Segmentation as Rendering.md

 [subdivision](http://graphics.stanford.edu/courses/cs468-10-fall/LectureSlides/10_Subdivision.pdf) and
 [adaptive sampling](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.582.3808&rep=rep1&type=pdf).
 * Rendering 2D segmentation maps from 3D scenes can be seen as a rendering problem.
 The authors propose PointRend, a plug-and-play module for CNNs.
-It takes typical feature maps of C channels and outputs K class predictions for each pixel in the originating feature map.
+It takes typical feature maps f consisting of C channels and outputs K class predictions for each pixel in the originating feature map.
 On a high level, a PointRend module consists of the following three ingredients:
   * point selection strategy (select points that exhibit large variations in segmentation wrt their neighbors)
-  * point-wise feature representation
-  * point head
+  * point-wise feature representation (for each of these points, a feature representation is extracted from the 4 nearest neighbours on the grid of the feature maps f)
+  * point head (using the features extracted above, a small neural network trained to predict a label from this point-wise feature representation, independently for each point)

 **Notes**:
-* TO BE CONTINUED
+* In short, the PointRend module concentrates on regions where fine-grained structures are to be expected.
+This is done using knwon algorithms from rendering in computer vision.
+During inference, the authors use a subdivision algorithm.
+They also note that during training, this does not work as well due to backpropagation (as the point head has to be trained, it needs to be done for sure), thus a random sampling is used (or a sampling based on the "confidence" of the segmentation).
+* The feature representation is a crucial step of the approach.